Barry McGuigan: Other recognition

 McGuigan was inducted into the World Boxing Hall of Fame in 2000 and International Boxing Hall of Fame in 2005.
 He also fought in Ring Magazines 1986 Fight of the Year, and was a title character in the 8-bit computer game, Barry McGuigan World Championship Boxing.
 McGuigan was honoured in an Irish ballad song released in 1984, "Clones Cyclone", written by Johnny McCauley and sung by Big Tom.
-The popular German musician and composer Udo Lindenberg also dedicated his song "Jonny Boxer" to McGuigan in 1986.
+The German musician and composer Udo Lindenberg also dedicated his song "Jonny Boxer" to McGuigan in 1986.
 The Bournemouth-based band The Worry Dolls named a track "Barry McGuigan" on their album, The Man That Time Forgot.

+McGuigan was the subject of a comedy record by Dermot Morgan, 'Thank You Very Much Mr Eastwood', in which Morgan impersonated him and his habit of thanking his manager and family in post-fight interviews.
+The record reached number one in the Irish singles charts in December 1985.

 He was appointed a Member of the Order of the British Empire (MBE) in 1994.
+McGuigan is a dual citizen of both Ireland and the United Kingdom.